-Fire Incompatibility

-None known.
+Fire Incompatibility None known.

 Advice for firefighters

-Fire Fighting
+Alert Fire Brigade and tell them location and nature of hazard.

-- Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves in the event of a fire. - Prevent, by any means available, spillage from entering drains or water courses. - Use fire fighting procedures suitable for surrounding area.
+Advice for firefighters Alert Fire Brigade and tell them location and nature of hazard.
+Wear breathing apparatus plus protective gloves in the event of a fire.
+Fire Fighting Prevent, by any means available, spillage from entering drains or water courses.
+Use fire fighting procedures suitable for surrounding area. ► The material is not readily combustible under normal conditions.
+However, it will break down under fire conditions and the organic component may burn. ▶ Not considered to be a significant fire risk.
+Heat may cause expansion or decomposition with violent rupture of containers.
+Fire/Explosion Hazard Decomposes on heating and produces toxic fumes of: carbon dioxide (CO2) sulfur oxides (SOx) other pyrolysis products typical of burning organic material.

-Fire/Explosion Hazard

-The emulsion is not combustible under normal conditions.
-However, it will break down under fire conditions and the hydrocarbon component will burn.

 May emit poisonous fumes.